deniskabana/btr-fe-challenge/frontend/README.md

 - I changed the default port from 3000 to 3091 on the frontend, so that it doesn't conflict with my other projects.
 This wouldn't have been done so abruptly in a team environment.
 - My go-to structure in Next.js project is **feature-splitting**.
 Encapsulating and isolating most logic of a tuple in a single place (e.g. `@/src/components/pokemon/*`)
 - In a real project, I would personally end up using CSS-in-JS approach for it's flexible nature and DX/UX benefits.
 Sass modules do not offer any type safety or auto-completion and using it feels very 2012 - or I just haven't found those since it's my first time using Sass in **years**.
 Wasn't suicide inducing, actually.
 In contrast with some other methodologies...
+- Using a simple context as `AppState` instead of implementing Redux - size of the app does not require complex state management.

 ---